 Federal cannabis laws

-Under the Controlled Substances Act, which was signed into law by President Richard Nixon in 1970 to regulate the manufacture, possession, and use of certain drugs, marijuana is a Schedule 1 drug.
-According to the Drug Enforcement Agency, Schedule 1 drugs are those “with no currently accepted medical use and a high potential for abuse,” such as heroin, LSD, and ecstasy.
+In 1970, President Nixon signed into law a Controlled Substances Act, which aimed to regulate the possession, use, and manufacturing of certain drugs including cannabis which is listed as a Schedule 1 drug.
+The Drug Enforcement Agency identifies Schedule 1 drugs as those “with no currently accepted medical use and a high potential for abuse,” such as LSD, ecstasy, and heroin.

-“Any distribution of marijuana that occurs across state lines absent a federal license is a violation of federal law,” Paul Armentano, deputy director of NORML, said.
-Drug trafficking penalties vary depending on the schedule of the drug being trafficked and the amount.
+Paul Armentano who is deputy director of NORML stated, “Any distribution of cannabis that occurs across state lines absent a federal license is a violation of federal law.”
+The exact penalties will vary based on the specific drug and the quantity of it.